wjzhengsh/blockchain/dashboard.md

 You can also select an existing channel to view more precise details about the channel, membership, and active chaincode.
 For more information, see [Monitoring a network](howto/monitor_network.html).

+If you have uploaded a new certificate to the platform by using the ["Certificates" tab](#certificates_tab) of the "Members" screen, you can use this panel to add the certificate to a channel.
+Click **Sync Certificate** from the drop-down list under the **Actions** header next to the relevant channel.
+This allows you to operate the channel from a remote client, including being able to instantiate a chaincode on the channel.
+For more information, see [Uploading signing certificates to {{site.data.keyword.blockchainfull_notm}} Platform](certificates.html#upload-certs) in the [Managing certificates](certificates.html) tutorial.

 ## Notifications
 {: #notifications}